-6.2.1 - The institutional Strategic plan is effectively deployed
+6.2.1 - The institutional Strategic plan is effectively deployed year, 7 year and 15 year plan.

-The Institute based on vision & mission, envisions becoming an institute of Excellence through various activities such as Academics, Research, Extension & Innovation & has a prospective plan for deployment.
-The document consists of short, medium- & long-term goals for the growth of the Institute i.e. 3 year, 7 year and 15 year plan.
 Technological modernization of teaching, learning & assessment, research in futuristic areas, societal contribution through knowledge creation, Intellectual asset conception and achieving sustainability through commercialization have been given importance in strategic plan 2017-32.
 This plan has ensured improvements in promotion of research & faculty development.
 Efforts have been made to globalize & improve perception through signing of various MoU's with Universities abroad.
 Industry Institute interaction has been strengthened with MoU's for improving Industrial internships & placements.
 Infrastructure development & promotion of various activities such as patenting & consultancy services has been a hallmark during deployment of the strategic plan.
 The Institute gives thrust to the strategic plan deployment through discussions during the meetings of the Planning and Monitoring board.
-The successful implementation of promotion for Innovation through patenting has ensured a substantial increase in the number of patents from 3 in 2018 to about 30 patents now.
+The successful implementation of promotion for Innovation through patenting has ensured a substantial increase in the number of patents from 3 in 2018 to about 60 patents now.